snscaimito/snscaimito.github.com/content/resume/index.markdown

 At [https://www.stephan-schwab.com](https://www.stephan-schwab.com) I maintain a personal website and blog with technical articles that further shows my expertise and serves as a reference for my clients.

 ## Knowledge overview
-When you are looking for a contractor, consultant, advisor, or coach, you want someone experienced who can deliver measureable results.
+When you are looking for a contractor, consultant, advisor, or  developer advocate to introduce better practices, you want someone experienced who can deliver measureable results.
 You don’t want a cog in the machine or a one-trick pony; you want someone who can quickly figure out how to best contribute to your business needs without being tied to technologies or limited by personal preferences.
 In a coaching role you want a seasoned practicioner instead of an outsider.

 <div class="overview">
 	<div>